-A vacuum sealer is worth the cost for those who buy and cook foods in bulk, especially meats, vegetables, fruits, breads, and even cheese.
-For those looking to expand their food storage and have freezer space to spare, a vacuum sealer will help expand the shelf life of many everyday foods by up to 4-6 times.
+Overall, a vacuum sealer is worth it if you want to keep your food fresh for longer and save money on groceries.
+For those looking to expand their food storage and have freezer space to spare, a vacuum sealer will help extend the shelf life of many everyday foods by up to 4-6 times.
 Simply, if you look for deals to buy food in bulk, have a home garden, hunt, or fish then yes, a vacuum sealer is well worth the money.

-Many people invest in vacuum sealers because they help keep food fresh for longer and make many types of food (meat, soups, vegetables, fruits, breads, and more) shelf stable especially in the freezer and refrigerator.
-Incredibly, a properly vacuum sealed bag of already shelf stable foods such as flour, rice, sugar, and pasta can increase its shelf life up to 4-6 times in your pantry.
+Many people invest in vacuum sealers because they help keep food fresh for longer and make many types of food (meat, soups, vegetables, fruits, bread, and more) shelf-stable, especially in the freezer and refrigerator.
+Incredibly, a properly vacuum-sealed bag of already shelf-stable foods such as flour, rice, sugar, and pasta can increase its shelf life up to 4-6 times in your pantry.

 “Producing a vacuum means removing air from the contents of a package.
 Oxygen in environmental air does promote certain reactions in foods that cause deterioration of quality.
 For example, oxidative rancidity of fats in food and certain color changes are promoted by the presence of oxygen.
 Therefore, the removal of oxygen from the environment will preserve certain quality characteristics and extend the food’s shelf life based on quality.”National Center for Home Food Preservation